stopbeingpoor/trading-game/memory-bank/context.md

     8. Address non-functional requirements (NFRs) related to performance and usability.

 ## Backend
-- **Current Focus:** N/A (Confirmed as frontend-only for MVP).
+- **Current Focus:** Integrating specific features via Supabase Edge Functions as needed (e.g., access code verification).
-- **Recent Changes:** N/A.
+- **Recent Changes:**
+    - Simplified `verify-access-code` Supabase Edge Function logic to only check for code existence, removing usage tracking and expiry (2025-04-30).
+    - Implemented and integrated the initial `verify-access-code` Supabase Edge Function (2025-04-30).
-- **Known Issues:** No backend services are implemented.
-The purpose and integration plan for the `firebase` dependency are undefined within the MVP scope.
+- **Known Issues:** Backend logic is limited to specific Supabase Edge Functions.
+The `firebase` dependency remains unused and its purpose undefined for the MVP.
-- **Patterns & Decisions:** Decision to keep MVP frontend-only.
-Firebase is noted as a potential future BaaS.
+- **Patterns & Decisions:** Using Supabase Edge Functions for required backend logic.
+Access code verification simply checks for the code's presence in the database (`access_codes` table).
+Firebase remains a potential future BaaS.
 - **Next Steps:** If future features (like leaderboards or user accounts) require a backend, define requirements and plan implementation (potentially using Firebase as noted in future considerations).

 ## Security